The Pediatric Audiology Specialty Certification (PASC) Exam Is Delivered by Computer with Live Remote Proctors

 The ABA Pediatric Audiology Specialty Certification® examination is designed to test a well-defined body of knowledge representative of professional practice in pediatric audiology.
 Successful completion of the certification examination verifies broad-based knowledge in the discipline being tested.

 No examination or certification program can guarantee results of the quality of care provided by certificants.
 The certification examination tests only the individual's familiarity with the subject matter at the time of the administration of the examination.

-The PASC exam is administered as a paper and pencil exam and consists of 100 scored items plus 20 additional questions that are beta tested for future PASC examinations.
+The PASC exam consists of 100 scored items plus 20 additional questions that are beta tested for future PASC examinations.
 The exam consists of single-answer multiple-choice items and multiple response items (also known as multiple true-false or "select all that apply").
 All questions have four response options.
 Candidates will be permitted two and a half (2.5) hours to complete the exam.

 There is only one correct answer for each multiple-choice test question and two or three correct answers for each multiple-response test question.
 All information needed to answer the question is presented to candidates and there are no "trick" questions.
 PASC exam questions are based on best practices and are supported by professional literature.

 Exam questions are written by PASC certificants who are subject matter experts, or SMEs.
 SMEs are current pediatric audiologists who work in a variety of clinical settings of varying size and complexity.
 SMEs receive special training to write test questions and then volunteer their time to develop them.
 These draft questions are then checked and revised by a second group of PASC certificant reviewers before being validated and ultimately added to the live question bank for pre-testing.
 These additional questions are being pre-tested for future use on certification exams.
 About 40 percent of draft test questions will eventually become questions found on the PASC exam, and each year approximately 25 to 30 percent of the exam's content is changed.